“What should I expect to

 “No one can come to Me unless the Father who sent Me draws them.” — John 6:44

-Let us offer fellowship, good teaching, or sincere support for growing in Him!
+We offer fellowship, good teaching, and sincere support for growing in Chirst!

 “Encourage and build each other up.” — 1 Thessalonians 5:11